risingwavelabs/risingwave/src/storage/hummock_trace/README.md

 ## Tracing

 ### Config
-In the `./src/config/config.toml`, we must disable the vacuum of the compactor.
+In your config file, we must disable the vacuum of the compactor.
 ```toml
 [meta]
 # Put a very large number